 Every business has short and long-term capital needs that must be met through incoming revenues.
 If your business has more income than expenses, it’s profitable.
 However, even a profitable company can have temporary cash flow problems if it doesn’t have enough working capital.
+Here is how to estimate your working capital requirements.

 What Is Working Capital?

-Working capital are the funds you need to pay your current bills.
+Working capital is the funds you need to pay your current bills.
 While you’re waiting for your customers or clients to pay your invoices, you still need money to make payroll, order more inventory, and cover your other operating expenses.
 The cash used for these expenses is called working capital.
 But, how much working capital do you need?

 While you need enough cash to ensure that your current assets exceed your current liabilities, the calculation is a little more complicated than determining the difference between the two.
 To understand your working capital needs, you need to have a good grasp of your operating cycle.
 For that, you analyze the accounts receivable, inventory, and payable cycles in terms of days.

-When you add your accounts receivables and inventory cycle days together, that’s the number of days it takes to receive cash back from your initial investment.
+When you add your accounts receivable and inventory cycle days together, that’s the number of days it takes to receive cash back from your initial investment.
 If your accounts payable cycles are longer than that, you’re in luck.
 But usually, that’s not the case.
 However, this is how much time you have to go without getting paid.
 And, that’s where your working capital comes into play.

 Finance Working Capital